cambridge-cares/TheWorldAvatar/Agents/PropertyValueEstimationAgent/README.md

 ### **2) Accessing Github's Container registry**

-While building the Docker image of the agent, it also gets pushed to the [Container registry on Github].
+While building the Docker image of the agent, it also gets pushed to the [Container registry on Github]. **Please note** that this only applies to the stack-deployable images of the agent (i.e. images mentioned in section 1.3) and not the test images.
 Access needs to be ensured beforehand via your github [personal access token], which must have a `scope` that [allows you to publish and install packages].
 To log in to the [Container registry on Github] simply run the following command to establish the connection and provide the access token when prompted:
 ```
   docker login ghcr.io -u <github_username>
   <github_personal_access_token>